Shattered Glass

 draped in my brother’s voice,

-in the darkness of doors that won’t stay shut.
+in the darkness of doors that will not stay shut.

 I wrote my son’s future in ink,